jcolag/entropy-arbitrage/2022-08-04-big-goodbye.md

  > **WHALEN**: He actually thinks you're Dixon Hill.

 It worries me that they don't seem to understand how fiction *or* computers work.
-As a point of comparison, when this episode came out, many of us had played an adaptation of [**The Hobbit**](https://en.wikipedia.org/wiki/The_Hobbit_%281982_video_game%29) for about five years, but nobody gasped, "the characters really recognize me as Bilbo Baggins," as if the game has any other point.
+As a point of comparison, when this episode came out, many of us had played an adaptation of {% wiki The_Hobbit_%281982_video_game%29|**The Hobbit**|en %} for about five years, but nobody gasped, "the characters really recognize me as Bilbo Baggins," as if the game has any other point.

 That assumes that this "Dixon Hill" thing has the structure of a game.
 If we think of it more like a film, we can go back decades further of people failing to feel surprise that characters identify an actor as their pre-established character...